djavorszky/advent-of-code-2021/day06/README.md

 At the end, sum the number of fishies in the `HashMap` and return that as the result.

+Third: A `HashMap` with an `integer` as the key is pretty much an array.
+Since we only need 9 contiguous places, we can ditch the Map and use a slice instead.

 #### 🚀 Performance

 ```